puppetlabs/iac/_posts/2020-01-29-Introduction_to_the_IAC_Team.md

 One valuable feedback vector is through the weekly [Office Hours](https://puppet.com/community/office-hours/) sessions.
 Once a week, members from the IAC team will down tools and be available to any queries coming in via Slack or the video conferencing session from Puppet Community contributors.
 If you need help with module development or testing, or you want to determine the best way to do something with a module on the Forge, then this is the place to get that help and send that feedback.
-Quite often, if a limitation or issue in a module has been highlighted here, we will bring this up in our next stand-up meeting, raise a JIRA ticket and ensure that it gets prioritisation for resources.
+Quite often, if a limitation or issue in a module has been highlighted here, we will bring this up in our next stand-up meeting, raise a JIRA ticket and ensure that it gets prioritization for resources.
 There's no better feedback than the people using actively using the module ecosystem and we like to make the most of this valuable resource.